Clermont County, Ohio: Elected Judges

 The elected Common Pleas Court is occupied by Judge Richard Ferenc, Judge Victor Haddad, Judge Anthony W. Brock, and Judge Kevin Miles.
 The elected Common Pleas Domestic Relations Court is occupied by Judge Mary Lynne Birck.
 The elected Municipal Court is occupied by Judge Jesse Kramig, Judge Jason E. Nagel, and Judge Anita M. Bechmann.
 The elected Probate/Juvenile Court is occupied by Judge James A. Shriver.

 National outcomes

-Prior to 1912, Clermont County voted for Democratic candidates in presidential elections, only voting Republican three times between 1856 and 1912.
+From 1804 to 1860, Clermont County majorities voted for the Democratic nominees for president.
+In 1864, Clermont voted for the Union ticket dedicated to preserving the Union.
+Clermont only voted Republican three times between 1864 and 1912.
 The county was a bellwether from 1912 to 1936.
 Starting with the 1940 election, it has become more Republican-leaning, with Lyndon B. Johnson being the lone Democrat to win since.
 Clermont has been visited by recent national ticket candidates from Republicans and Democrats.